A display of weapons intercepted on board the Gaza-bound Karine A ship, January 2002. Photo: Wikimedia Commons.

 Legal Framework for Naval Blockades

-International law governing naval blockades during armed conflicts is primarily outlined in the San Remo Manual on International Law Applicable to Armed Conflicts at Sea (1994), a widely-accepted restatement of customary international law developed by experts from the International Institute of Humanitarian Law.
+International law governing naval blockades during armed conflicts is primarily outlined in the San Remo Manual on International Law Applicable to Armed Conflicts at Sea (1994), a widely accepted restatement of customary international law developed by experts from the International Institute of Humanitarian Law.
 The document defines a blockade as a method of warfare that involves preventing vessels from entering or exiting specified ports or coastal areas under enemy control, provided it meets strict conditions to ensure legality and proportionality.
 Key requirements include:

 • Declaration and Notification: The blockade must be formally declared and notified to all belligerents and neutral states, specifying its commencement, duration, location, and extent.